cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenLayer-tech-spec.md

 Any `contractAddress` for which `bondedUntil[operator][contractAddress]` is *strictly greater than the current time* can call `freezeOperator(operator)` and trigger **freezing** of the operator.
 An operator who is frozen -- *and any staker delegated to them* cannot make new deposits or withdrawals, and cannot complete queued withdrawals, as being frozen signals detection of malicious action and they may be subject to slashing.
 At present, slashing itself is performed by the owner of the `InvestmentManager` contract, who can also 'unfreeze' accounts.
 * `frozenStatus[operator]` should change *only* when either `freezeOperator` (changing it from 'false' to 'true') or resetFrozenStatus (changing it from 'true' to 'false') is invoked

+### EigenPodManager
+The `EigenPodManager` contract is designed to handle Beacon Chain ETH being staked on EigenLayer.
+Specifically, it is designed around withdrawal credentials pointed directly to the EigenLayer contracts, i.e. primarily those of "solo stakers".
+The EigenPodManager creates new EigenPod contracts, and coordinates virtual deposits and withdrawals of an enshrined "beaconChainETH" strategy to and from the InvestmentManager.
+More details on the EigenPodManager and EigenPod contracts can be found in the [EigenPod Doc](./EigenPods.md).

+### EigenPods
+Each staker can deploy a single `EigenPod` contract through the EigenPodManager, stake ETH into the Beacon Chain through it, and use it to prove updates to their Beacon Chain balance (e.g. proving that they have earned signficant staking rewards).
+A watcher can also prove that a staker's EigenPod balance has fallen below their "deposited balance" in EigenLayer (as a result of slashing on the Beacon Chain), which will trigger slashing of the staker (slashing of this sort can be avoided by "topping up" the EigenPod's balance with an appropriate amount ETH, prior to the next BeaconChainOracle update).
+Calls are -- in general -- passed from the EigenPod to the EigenPodManager to trigger additional accounting logic within EigenLayer.
+EigenPods are deployed using a beacon proxy pattern, allowing simultaneous upgrades of all EigenPods.
+This upgradeability will likely be necessary in order to fully enable withdrawals through the EigenPods, once Ethereum has been upgraded to enable Beacon Chain withdrawals.

+### BeaconChainOracle
+This contract will post periodic Beacon Chain state root updates, for consumption by the EigenPod contracts.
+Details TBD.

 ## High-Level Goals (And How They Affect Design Decisions)
 1. Anyone can launch a new service on EigenLayer, permissionlessly